Matrix862972/final-year-project-2/KNOWN_BUGS.md

 - The error causes a 3-4 second slowdown in the save operation, but does not break functionality.
 - The bug is intermittent and only affects performance, not correctness.

-**Status:** NOT FIXED ❌
+**Status:** FIXED ✅

-- Needs investigation to prevent slowdown and error logging when saving image.
+- Bug resolved by adding a check for `success` and frame validity before calling `cv2.imencode` in `capture_by_frames()`.
+Now, bad frames are skipped and no error or slowdown occurs.
-- Possible solution: Add a check for `success` before calling `cv2.imencode`.
+- Commit: Skips empty frames, no blank frame is yielded.